I’m against it.

 Applying by November is equivalent to applying early.
 Thus, if you apply early–not through ED–you still have the advantage of hearing your admissions decision before other people hear.
 More importantly, you have the advantage of being offered scholarships before other applicants.

-Focus instead on making your law school application the best it can be and apply regular admission by November or early December.
+Focus instead on making your law school application the best it can be and apply regular admission in October, November, or early December.